Hogwarts Summer Camp

 Witches and Wizards who attend Harry Potter camp participate in living theatre to form a chapter of Dumbledore’s

-Army to fight Horcruxes—which are framed as social justice issues—illiteracy, hunger, poverty, child slavery, animal cruelty, environmental harm, etc. Last year our Hall became Hogwarts, we held a sorting ceremony, classes in potions, herbology, and charms, ground Quidditch, and allowed imaginations to evolve a truly magical week.
-We explored the Horcrux of Waste and how to move towards zero waste living which has been a theme we have carried through this year in our Unitarian Children’s Program and Youth group project.
+Army.
+The DA fights Horcruxes—which we frame as ills in the world—such as illiteracy, poverty, animal cruelty, environmental harm, etc. Last year our Hall became Hogwarts.
+We held a sorting ceremony, classes in potions, herbology, charms, and muggle Quidditch.
+Imaginations evolved a truly magical week.
+We explored the Horcrux of Waste and how to move towards zero waste living and we carried this theme through the year in our Unitarian Children’s Program and Youth group project.

-This year our social justice focus will centre around water to integrate with the national Canadian Unitarian Ripple Effect project.
-We will identify two local water issues for the children to choose from and learn about Augusto Boal’s Theatre of the Oppressed techniques to use theatre as social action within the framework of the Harry Potter story world.
+This year our social justice focus will centre around water inspired by the national Canadian Unitarian Ripple Effect project.
+We will identify two local water issues for the children to explore and learn about Augusto Boal’s Theatre of the Oppressed techniques.
+The DA Creators will create a theatre as social action piece to fight our Horcrux.
 It becomes a week of living theatre, social justice, and a unique summer camp experience for Vancouver children and youth.

 Families and friends can expect a final performance and picnic at the end of the week.